Back to blog

 Identify pages targeting overlapping keywords (cannibalization risk).

-Output as table: keyword, conflicting URLs, recommended action
+Output as a table: keyword, conflicting URLs, recommended action

 (consolidate, differentiate, or canonical).